jonbenton1123/IS147_GroupD/README.md

 Task 4: Docker and GitHub workflow

 GitHub and Docker can be used together to automate the entire Docker creation and update process with every change committed to a repository.
 This is done by creating an automatic Workflow on the GitHub repository that connects with a DockerHub account and pushes everything needed (Dockerfile, essential files, etc.) to DockerHub for anyone to use.

+Task 5: Generate & Publish JavaDocs Using GitHub Pages

+Create JavaDocs for the project, hosting them with GitHub Pages, and organizing the work using GitHub Projects.
+The goal is to document the codebase clearly, practice Java documentation standards, and publish a live documentation site.

+For example, we should follow the official Oracle JavaDoc Tool guidelines to structure our documentation, including:

+- Class-level descriptions
+- Method and constructor descriptions
+- @param, @return, and @throws tags where appropriate